githubtraining/write-a-ll-course/responses/01_welcome.md

 ### :keyboard: Activity: Choose what you'd like to teach through Learning Lab, or borrow one of our suggestions for practice

-1. Please comment below with the subject that you'd like to teach in your Learning Lab course
+1. Please comment below with the subject that you'd like to teach in your Learning Lab course.